Kampi/IP-Catalog/README.md

 ## About

-This is my private ip repository with different IP cores for my Zybo.
+This is my private ip repository with different IP cores for my FPGA projects.

 ## Cores